John Buchan: Author, journalist, war, and politics

-With the outbreak of the First World War, Buchan went to write for the British War Propaganda Bureau and worked as a correspondent in France for The Times.
-He continued to write fiction, and in 1915 published his most famous work, The Thirty-Nine Steps, a spy-thriller set just prior to the First World War.
-The novel featured Buchan's oft-used hero, Richard Hannay, whose character was based on Edmund Ironside, a friend of Buchan from his days in South Africa.
+With the outbreak of the First World War, Buchan began writing a history of the war for Nelson's, the publishers, which was to extend to 24 volumes by the end of the war.
+He worked in the Foreign Office, and for a time was a war correspondent in France for The Times in 1915.
+In that same year, his most famous novel, The Thirty-Nine Steps, a spy-thriller set just prior to the First World War, was published.
+The novel featured Buchan's oft-used hero, Richard Hannay, whose character was partly based on Edmund Ironside, a friend of Buchan from his days in South Africa.
 A sequel, Greenmantle, came the following year.
 In June 1916 Buchan was sent out to the Western Front to be attached to the British Army's General Headquarters Intelligence Section, to assist with drafting official communiques for the press.
 On arrival he received a field-commission as a second lieutenant in the Intelligence Corps.

-Recognised for his abilities, Buchan was appointed as the Director of Information in 1917, under Lord Beaverbrook—which Buchan said was "the toughest job I ever took on"—and also assisted Charles Masterman in publishing a monthly magazine detailing the history of the war, the first edition appearing in February 1915 (and later published in 24 volumes as Nelson's History of the War).
-It was difficult for him, given his close connections to many of Britain's military leaders, to be critical of the British Army's conduct during the conflict.
-At Beaverbrook's request, Buchan met with journalist and neo-Jacobite Herbert Vivian and admitted to Vivian that he was a Jacobite sympathiser.